All You Need To Know About Epoxy Resin Art

 Select a small or big portion of the piece and embellish it with resin to provide some extra oomph.
 Not only is it shiny and smooth, but it adds depth to an otherwise flat piece.

 Upgrade a piece of art by adding a little paint or a shiny coat of resin!
 It's a great option when you find a piece that's *almost* perfect, but just needs a little something extra.

 It's easy to see why charcuterie boards are so popular among those who love to entertain!

 A charcuterie platter is a show-stopper that's simple to prepare, delivering big on both flavor and looks - especially when you have a gorgeous piece of wood as your starting point.
 Now, making your own custom, food safe charcuterie board is easier than you think.

 Crayon art is so satisfying and fun that you may never stop creating these colorful art pieces.
 A rainbow of color is at your disposal to melt and design.
 Adding a little ArtResin pop is also a nice touch to set your work apart from the rest.

-Read how to resin a pencil crayon.
+Read how to resin over pencil crayon.

 9: Jewelry Pendants